rahulrao0209/nodejs.dev/content/learn/manipulating-files/node-file-paths.en.md

 ## Getting information out of a path

-Given a path, you can extract information out of it using those methods:
+Given a path, you can extract information out of it using these methods:

 * `dirname`: gets the parent folder of a file
 * `basename`: gets the filename part